Teresa Compton

 in the same fiery crash that claimed Ritchie Valense, Stevie Ray Vaughan, Jim Croce and Lynyrd Skynyrd.
 Was it just a theme, or a rock and roll conspiracy?

-the artist trudged the instrument back to it’s internment.
+In a solitary cavalcade of a burned heart, the artist trudged the instrument back to it’s internment.

 Blue sky thunder rumbled in herald